-With Sierra Leone’s forests and woodlands being a significant source of construction wood, timber and furniture, Chinese timber merchants have increasingly targeted the country for supply.
+With Sierra Leone’s forests and woodlands being a significant source of construction wood, timber and furniture, Chinese timber merchants have increasingly targeted the country for the supply.

 This investigation discovered depots at Hastings airfield, another behind the Hastings Police Training School, Jui, and Korea Compound in Allen Town, where the Chinese buy logs.
-There is no National Revenue Authority and Environmental Protection Agency presence.
+There is no National Revenue Authority or Environmental Protection Agency presence.

 An Al Jazeera program, ‘Sierra Leone: Timber!
-A story of corruption that is stripping the West African country bare’ noted that illegal logging is laying waste to Sierra Leone’s endangered forests.
+A story of corruption that is stripping the West African country

 Despite years of laws and bans, precious timber is still being exported abroad and unless something is done the country’s woodlands will be gone within a decade.
 Logging for export is a challenge to the sustainability of Sierra Leone’s environment.